oranav/i9300_emmc_toolbox/README.md

 ### Booting into download mode

 If your device can boot into download mode normally, you have some version of sboot installed on your device.
-If it's not version XXELLA, you need to adapt the shellcode addresses found under `shellcode/shellcode.h` for your version of sboot.
+The shellcode should theoretically work on any sboot version, but it is only guaranteed to work on sboot XXELLA.
+If it doesn't work, it might need some adaptations for your sboot version; be advised that some reverse engineering skill is required.
 If you don't know which sboot version you have, [dump sboot from your eMMC](#dumping-sboot).

 If your device cannot boot into download mode (i.e. it's entirely dead - you see nothing), you first need a charged battery.
 Then, proceed to [prepare a recovery SD card with sboot XXELLA](#preparing-a-recovery-sd-card-with-sboot-xxella).
 Once it's ready, just insert the SD card to your device, insert the battery, press power+volume down+home buttons for approx. 2-3 seconds, release all of them and press the volume up button once.
 Plug in the device over USB to your computer and it should be visible under `lsusb`.
 You might see some funky stuff on the phone's screen -- just ignore it.